argentagsw/taggy_demux/README.md

 ## Chimera splitting

 As an optional step before demultiplexing, reads can be run through the `split.sh` bash script to split common chimeric reads.
-The script takes a fastq file as input and produces a new fastq file where reads with common chimeras have been split.
+The script takes a fastq file as input and produces a new fastq file where reads with common chimeras have been splitThis will be incorporated into the main binary in future releases.

 ### Usage